karlkfi/kpt-config-sync/docs/user_guide.md

 ##### Definitions

-1. A leaf directory represents a namespace.
+1. A namespace directory is one that contains a Namespace resource.
-1. A non-leaf directory represents a policyspace.
+1. Any other directory is a policyspace.

 ##### Constraints

-1. A namespace directory must contain a Namespace resource.
+1. A namespace directory must be a leaf directory (i.e., it must not have any children).
 1. A namespace directory can contain any number of Role and Rolebinding resources, and a single ResourceQuota resource.
 1. A namespace directory name must match the namespace name in all resources in